Rhubarb Ricotta Tart

 - Roll up on the rolling pin

-- Oil a 20cm flan tin with a removeable base and roll the dough over the tin
+- Oil a 20cm flan tin with a removable base and roll the dough over the tin

 - Line the tin and dock the base trying not to stretch the pastry